-Comparative analysis of leading governments of other nations contrasted with each other and the government of the United States.
+POS 200Comparative Government3Comparative analysis of leading governments of other nations contrasted with each other and the government of the United States.
 Political institutions, political parties, and electoral processes will be examined.
 Prerequisite: Minimum grade of C in POS 103.
-Offered every other fall.

 POS 205 Model United Nations